Welcome to RETRO, my personal take on the Forth language. This

 The buffer words keep track of the start and end of the

 buffer.
-They also ensure that an ASCII:NULL is written
+They also ensure that an ASCII:NULL

 after the last value, which make using them for string